zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

 demo\demo.dsw.
 Set your active project to "all" using Project->Set Active Project, then start the compilation using Build->Build.

+To build the MFC demos, you must have the Unicode library installed.
+If you get a link failure about a missing MFC42UD.LIB, run Visual Studio setup, and add the Unicode library (under "MFC and Template Libraries", "MS Foundation Class Libraries", "Shared Libraries for Unicode") to your Visual Studio installation.

 To run these demos, you need to add the Ice bin directory to your PATH, as shown below: